Local heights on hyperelliptic curves and quadratic Chabauty: Examples

 The associated reduction graph $\Gamma$ has two genus 1 vertices $v_1$ and $v_2$, linked by a genus 0 vertex, by edges $e_1$ and $e_2$ respectively, as in \Cref{fig:reductionqc}.
 We must compute the traces $\tr_{v_i}(Z)$ for each genus $1$ vertex $v_i$.
 Applying \Cref{prop:traceblocks}, we compute the block matrices

 to be the action of $Z_*$ on $\rH^1_{\dR}(\calX_{v_i})$, for $i = 1, 2$ respectively.
+By \Cref{thm:bounds}, the traces of these matrices are bounded by $2\cdot 1\cdot \max\{2,7\}$, so they are exactly $-2$ and $2$.
 Using the formula from \Cref{thm:local_heights_formula}, the Laplacian of the local height function is given by the measure We solve for the height function, and find it is the piecewise polynomial function